ufz/ogs/web/content/docs/userguide/blocks/time_loop.md

 This will result in output being written at time steps: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100, 200, 300, 400, 500, 600, 700, 800, 900 and 1000.
 Note, that since output at 10th timestep is the last one resulting from first pair, it will be the starting point for the second pair, therefore the second pair needs to be repeated only 9 times.
-Otherwise last output from second pair would be written at timestep 110.
+Otherwise the last output from the second pair would be written at timestep 110.
-The same applied to third pair.
+The same principle applies to the third pair.
 Output at timestep 100 is written by the second pair, therefore to get to 1000, third pair only needs to be repeated 9 times.

 Regardless of the user defined output time steps, OpenGeoSys will write the output files at $t=0$ and $t=t_{end}$.